 - 1/2 cup of heavy cream

-- Place onions in a soup pot, and saute in the olive oil for 5 minutes.
-Add in the garlic, potatoes and vegetables, and saute for another 5 minutes.
+- Saute the onions in the olive oil at the bottom of a large soup pot.
+After 5 minutes add in the garlic, potatoes, and vegetables, and saute for another 5 minutes.

 - Pour in the broth and bring to a simmer.
 Simmer until the vegetables are soft, about 20 minutes.

-- Add in the whey, seasonings and cream, then puree until smooth.
-I usually remove a few of the signature vegetable and add them back after pureeing.
+- Add in the whey, seasonings, and cream, then puree until smooth.
+I usually remove a few of the signature vegetables and add them back after pureeing.
 It’s nice to have a few slices of mushroom or a broccoli floret in your soup bowl.

 - If you need to reheat the soup at this point, do it carefully.
 You don’t want to simmer or the whey will curdle.

-- Serve with some grated cheese and delicious sourdough bread.
+- Serve with some grated cheese and sourdough bread.

 - I like soups that have added protein so they become part of a complete meal.
 To add protein to this soup, replace the potatoes with 2 cups of cooked white beans or 1 cup of almond flour.

-- I use an immersion blender (affiliate link) to puree the vegetables; however, you could use a regular blender or just leave the vegetables whole.
+- I use an immersion blender to puree the vegetables; however, you could use a regular blender or just leave the vegetables whole.